VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Chin-ups are fantastic exercises that challenge your entire upper body strength…!

-The Chin Ups, also known as pull-ups are extremely challenging yet beneficial exercises that will push your upper body to its limits.
+The Chin Ups, also known as pull-ups, are extremely challenging yet beneficial exercises that will push your upper body to its limits.
 Chin-ups are a closed-chain exercise, meaning your hands are fixed and don’t move during the entire exercise.
 These forms of exercise result in greater muscle fibre recruitment.
 Additionally, chin-ups are a compound exercise that uses multiple muscles and joints during the movement, making them extremely functional whilst mimicking many movements you complete in daily life.

-The chin-up exercise can be used for many elements of health which are noted below:
+The chin-up exercise can be used for many elements of health, which are noted below:

 1. Reduced Lower Back Pain Risk: Strengthened back muscles contribute to better spinal support, reducing the likelihood of lower back discomfort.